About the Event:

 Date and Location:

-The event is held in early December.
+The event was held in early December for a few years, then moved to mid-November for 2013.
 The start/finish is near Mandalay Bay, on the far south end of the Las Vegas Strip.
 For 2009-2010, the event had a Sunday morning start.
-For 2011-2012, it started in late afternoon as a "Strip At Night" race.
+For 2011-2013, it started in late afternoon as a "Strip At Night" race.
 The time limit for the half marathon is four hours.
 As of 2011, the time limit for the marathon was reduced to four hours, 30 minutes, making it unfriendly to walkers other than world class racewalkers.
-The half marathon starts 90 minutes after the full marathon as of 2011.

-The half-marathon course is entirely on the Las Vegas strip.
+The half-marathon course is on the Las Vegas strip and through downtown Las Vegas.
 The marathon diverges from it.
 The area is flat with only slight uphill and downhill stretches.
 It is a certified marathon course and a Boston qualifier.
 As typical of the Rock 'n' Roll series of events, 24 bands perform along the route.

 Medal and Shirt: